 How to avoid Giardia

 Since Giardia isn’t easy to detect, the best idea is to avoid waterways you don’t know.
-The good thing with Giardia is that it’s not fatal, but it can make your dog sick.
+The good thing about Giardia is that it’s not fatal, but it can make your dog sick.

 Symptoms of Giardia in dogs include:

-If your dog is exhibiting any of these conditions, you’ll want to seek veterinarian care for a proper diagnosis and treatment.
+If your dog is exhibiting any of these conditions, you’ll want to seek veterinary care for a proper diagnosis and treatment.

 Wish you could hike with your dog without back pain?
 In this article, I show you how to do it.